 The gregarious Carl, a.k.a.
 Mr. 1500 of 1500 Days was the headliner of the New York Times article “How to Retire in Your 30s With $1 Million in the Bank.”

-Nevermind that he retired in his 40s with $2 Million in the bank.
+Nevermind that he retired in his 40s with $2 Million in the bank and he and his wife now have more twice that.

 I know Carl well and he’s always been very transparent about his income, luck, good job, and a continued interest in meaningful work.
-He doesn’t hide the fact that his wife Mindy, after staying home for years to raise their daughters, has found work she loves as a writer and podcast host for Bigger Pockets.
+He doesn’t hide the fact that his wife Mindy, after staying home for years to raise their daughters, has found work she loves as a part-time real estate agent and writer and podcast host for Bigger Pockets.

 In a New York Times article profiling a half-dozen families, every detail of his financial life is not going to be disclosed, but people take major issue when they learn of these details from his site or from hearsay.